 Explore the adventurous Lanquin K’an Ba Caves Guatemala

 The Lanquin K’an Ba Caves, near Semuc Champey Guatemala, are one of the most adventurous caves I have ever visited.
 And, certainly not for everyone!
 In this water cave you go on an adventure with only your bathing suit on and a candle in your hands.
 It is humid, dark and you only see the light of the burning candles.
 In many places you walk through the water up to your waist and sometimes even up to your neck.
 You move through the water, slide along ladders and climb over rocks for about an hour.
 A unique trip that you won’t be able to experience in many other places!
 And therefore recommended!
 Unless you are claustrophobic.

 Where I love to go on certain tours over and over again.
 This was a one-timer, as I found it quite intense.
 Especially because of the humidity and the fact that you have no idea where you are and where you walk.
 The Lanquin K’an Ba caves can best be visited together with Semuc Champey.
-Many tours offer a combined visit.
+You can book a combined tour here.

 Tip: Make sure to put on solid and comfortable shoes.
 As you walk over rocks and are not able to see them, you can easily get hurt.
 The rocks are really slippery and sharp.
 I always travel with good water shoes and they come in handy in places like this.

 What to do in Lanquin town

 Lanquin doesn’t have many things to do.
 Lanquin really is your starting-point to explore the caves and surrounding area.
 But, it is nice to walk around the village and observe daily life.
 There is a lot going around the plaza, market and little streets.